-There are more than 125 Old Testament prophecies concerning the Messiah .
+There are more than 125 Old Testament Messianic prophecies .
 Here are just 12 of them:

-- Daniel 9:26 predicted precise date of Christ’s death “And after threescore and two weeks shall Messiah be cut off, but not for himself.” https://bibleask.org/can-you-explain-the-70-weeks-in-daniel/
+- Daniel 9:26 predicted the precise date of Christ’s death.
+“And after threescore and two weeks shall Messiah be cut off, but not for himself.” https://bibleask.org/can-you-explain-the-70-weeks-in-daniel/

 What are the chances that Jesus could have fulfilled just eight of these prophecies by mere chance?

 Dr. Peter Stoner, former chairman of the departments of mathematics, astronomy, and engineering at Pasadena College in California, applied the principle of probability to the prophecies of the Messiah.
 He calculated the odds of just eight being fulfilled by one man as:

 What would be the odds of all the prophecies of the Messiah being fulfilled by only chance?
 There is absolutely no way it could have happened by chance!

 Check out our Bible Answers page for more information on a variety of topics.